 Enclos’ services have proven especially effective in any building program including innovative content in the form of advanced design, materials, systems or installation methods, and in programs incorporating BIM and LEED.
-We provide comprehensive design-assist and design-build services.
+We provide comprehensive design-assist and design-build services that make THE VISIBLE DIFFERENCE.

 The foundation of a successful facade or curtainwall project is innovative system design and engineering.
 Our D&E group develops custom solutions to each new project, derived from a robust framework of Enclos technology and know-how.
 Design considerations range from the aesthetic and performance requirements determined in collaboration with the architect, to the fabrication and installation requirements that must be anticipated by the system design to assure a successful project completion.